CyberDudeJ/CyberDudeJ/readme.md

 - 🏡 [jaysalway.com](https://jaysalway.com) - main website
 - 💾 jaysalway.net - doodoo backend stuff, fancy ik but it doesn't have a website attached to it right now.
 - I'll probably add the rest of my websites to this at some point

+### Projects
+- See my website for a list of my projects